-As we reconstruct these 1845-46 sessions, it appears that initiates normally participated in a washing and anointing ceremony, had a brief recess, then participated in the main endowment.
+As we reconstruct those 1845-46 sessions, it appears that initiates normally participated in a washing and anointing ceremony, had a brief recess, then participated in the main endowment.
 Sessions began with the ringing of a bell.
-A "lecture at the veil" was sometimes given (usually by Brigham Young or Heber C. Kimball) at the end of the endowment; but on at least two occasions, the lecture seems to have been postponed and delivered a few days later (Kimball, Journal, 7, 10-14 Dec.
-1845, 7 Jan.
-1846).
+A "lecture at the veil" was sometimes given (usually by Brigham Young or Heber C. Kimball) at the end of the endowment; but on at least two occasions, the lecture seems to have been postponed and delivered a few days later.67

-The earliest complete published account15 of the Nauvoo Temple endowment ceremony indicates that initiatory washings may have followed a literal Old Testament model of actual bathing, for large tubs of water are specified in the separate men's and women's rooms.
+The earliest complete published account68 of the Nauvoo Temple endowment ceremony indicates that initiatory washings may have followed a literal Old Testament model of actual bathing, for large tubs of water are specified in the separate men's and women's rooms.
 The anointing was performed by liberally pouring consecrated oil from a horn over the head and allowing it to run over the whole body.
-During this ritual, one participant said he was ordained to be a "King in time and eternity, and my wife to be Queen" (Van Dusen 1847, 4); Catherine Lewis (1848, 8) also noted that she was ordained "to be a Queen."
-16
+During this ritual, one participant said he was ordained to be a "King in time and eternity, and my wife to be Queen",69 Catherine Lewis also noted that she was ordained "to be a Queen."70

-Originally, everyone participating in the endowment took the roles of Adam and Eve collectively (Van Dusen 1847).
-Using temple workers to represent Adam, Eve, and the Christian minister began in the 1850s in Endowment House administrations in Utah.
-But in Nauvoo, several actors depicted ministers from different Christian churches.
-The first published indication of the ministers occurs in 1857 (Cook, 37-42).
-The first published account of a single minister appears in 1905 ("Mormon" 1905).
+Originally, everyone participating in the endowment took the roles of Adam and Eve collectively.
+The practice of using temple workers to represent Adam, Eve, and the Christian minister began in the 1850s in Endowment House administrations in Utah, but in Nauvoo, several actors depicted ministers from different Christian churches.
+The first